-- Members or Former Members of the Armed Forces, this includes Former Members of the Reserve Forces where the application is made within 5 years of discharge - Bereaved spouses and civil partners of members of the Armed Forces leaving service family accommodation following the death of their spouse/partner - Relationship breakdown and divorcees of Members of the Armed Forces and Former Members of the Reserve Forces at the time of application - Serving or former members of the Armed Forces Former and Former Members of the Reserve Forces who need to move in urgent circumstances because of serious injury, medical condition or disability sustained as a result of their service irrespective of when this was. - Care Leavers - Applicants considered via the Witness Protection Scheme as agreed by the Housing Register and Advice Manager - Applicants who present as homeless who are fleeing violence including domestic abuse. - Existing social tenants who are seeking to move between local authorities to avoid hardship and needs to move in order to be closer to work or take up a job offer
+- Members or Former Members of the Armed Forces, this includes Former Members of the Reserve Forces. - Bereaved spouses and civil partners of members of the Armed Forces leaving service family accommodation following the death of their spouse/partner. - Relationship breakdown and divorcees of Members of the Armed Forces and Former Members of the Reserve Forces at the time of application. - Serving or former members of the Armed Forces Former and Former Members of the Reserve Forces who need to move in urgent circumstances because of serious injury, medical condition or disability sustained as a result of their service irrespective of when this was. - Care Leavers whose placements have been made by another Local Authority within the Rotherham Borough. - Applicants considered via the Witness Protection Scheme as agreed by the Housing Register and Advice Manager. - Applicants who present as homeless who are fleeing violence including domestic abuse. - Existing social tenants who are seeking to move between local authorities to avoid hardship and needs to move in order to be closer to work or take up a job offer. - Homeless Applicants with no local connection to Rotherham will be eligible for Band 4 only.

-2.3 Applicants who will not qualify to go on the housing register
+2.3 Applicants who will not qualify to go on the housing register.

 All housing applications will be treated on an individual basis, and therefore considered on their individual circumstances.
 The following applicants will not qualify to go on the housing register.
-(Note that in some circumstances applicants may qualify to join the register and be placed in Band Four - see Section 2.8 Direct Homes)
+(Note that in some circumstances applicants may qualify to join the register and be placed in Band Four - see Section 2.8 Direct Homes).

-- Current or former Council, Housing Association and Private Rented tenants with breaches in their tenancy conditions, in the last 5 years, and that in the opinion of the Council, affects the applicant's suitability to be a tenant. - Applicants who have previously been evicted from a Council or Housing Association secure tenancy in the last 5 years due to breaches of their tenancy conditions. - Applications with no local connection to Rotherham (see section 2.2 and exemptions) - Applications that have been cancelled will not qualify to re-join the Housing register for 12 months.
-(See Section 3.6 Cancelled applications). - Applicants owing a cumulative outstanding debt over £800 to Council, Housing Associations or Private landlords (see section 2.4 Rent Policy)
+- Current or former Council, Housing Association and Private Rented tenants with breaches in their tenancy conditions, in the last 5 years, and that in the opinion of the Council, affects the applicant's suitability to be a tenant. - Applicants who have previously been evicted from a Council or Housing Association secure tenancy in the last 5 years due to breaches of their tenancy conditions.
+This includes tenancies outside of Rotherham. - Applications with no local connection to Rotherham.
+(See section 2.2 and exemptions). - Applications that have been cancelled will not qualify to re-join the Housing register for 12 months.
+(See Section 3.6 Cancelled applications).

+• Applicants owing a cumulative outstanding debt over £800 to Council, Housing Associations or Private landlords.
+(See section 2.4 Rent Policy).